Here is a simulation of a simple one-dimensional Metropolis (MCMC)

 'space') at any time to get an instantaneous snapshot of the iteration

-This algorithm runs an adaptive Metropolis algorithm for the target
+This algorithm runs a random-walk Metropolis (RWM) algorithm, for the target

 The algorithm's current state is indicated by the black disk.